-Jar e scheduled to make monthly payments that do not pay all of the interest due that month.
-As a result, your loan amount will lei increase (negatively amortize), and your loan amount will lei become larger than your original loan amount.
+Jar es cheduled to make monthly payments that do not pay all of the interest due that month.
+As a result, your loan amount will increase (negatively amortize), and your loan amount will likely become larger than your original loan amount.
 Increases in your loan amount lower the equity you have in this property.

-may have monthly payments that do not pay all of the interest that have informing payments that us to the pay and on the interest due that month.
-If you do, your loan amount will increase (negatively amortize), and, as a result, your loan amount may become larger than your original loan amount.
-Increases in your loan amount lower the equity you have in this property. f Z do not have a negative amortization feature.
+May have monthly payments that do not pay all of the interest due that month!
+If you do, your loan amount twill increase (negatively amortize), and, as a result, your loan amount may become larger than your original loan amount.
+Increases in your loan amount lower the equity you have in this property.

+X do not have a negative amortization feature.